 This largest member of the peanut family is grown primarily in North Carolina, South Carolina, Virginia, and Texas.

-They are mostly grown in Georgia, Alabama, Florida, Mississippi, Texas, and Oklahoma due to their need for a warm climate and sandy, well-drained soil.
+They are mostly grown in Georgia, Alabama, Florida, Mississippi, Texas, Oklahoma, North Carolina and South Carolina due to their need for a warm climate and sandy, well-drained soil.

-Spanish peanuts are identifiable by their smaller kernels and their reddish-brown skin.
+Compared to others, Spanish peanuts are identifiable by their smaller kernels and their reddish-brown skin.
 They are used mostly in peanut candies, peanut and nut snacks, and peanut butter.

-Peanut oil is also becoming a popular option for cooking because of its healthy fats and high cooking temperature (visit Turkey Frying to see how it makes the best deep-fried turkey!)
+Peanut oil is also becoming a popular option for cooking because of its healthy fats and high cooking temperature.
+(Visit Turkey Frying to see how it makes the best deep-fried turkey!)

 Spanish peanuts are grown mostly in Texas and Oklahoma.